 At Staincliffe CE Junior School, we offer a high-quality, fully inclusive History curriculum through rich and imaginative learning that will inspire pupils’ curiosity to know about the past, whilst developing independence and a desire to be courageous in their learning.
 Our curriculum will help pupils understand chronology, gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 Our History curriculum will help pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and to respect relationships between different groups.
 Local History focus will also help children gain a sense of trust in their own identity within a social, political, cultural and economic background.
 Through our joy of learning, children will have the opportunity to present their findings in a creative way, which will allow them fully to embed their knowledge, skills and understanding and inspire their desire for future study.

 To ensure high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
-History is taught as part of a termly topic, focusing on skills and knowledge stated in the National Curriculum and in areas specific to the need of our children.
-Our skills-focussed History curriculum is delivered through a sequence of engaging ‘big questions’ as the hook that starts each learning journey.
+Three History units are taught in each year group over the academic year, focusing on knowledge and skills stated in the National Curriculum and in areas specific to the need of our children.
+Our History curriculum is delivered through a sequence of engaging ‘big questions’ as the hook that starts each learning journey.
 Alongside classroom based learning, a variety of opportunities for trips and visitors enhance our children’s independent learning skills through real-life experiences.

 Our curriculum provides: